strimzi/proposals/009-strimzi-ui.md

 6. Required, string - endpoint address for this backend.
 7. Required, integer - the version of the API this UI will use.
 8. Optional, object.
 Contains tls configuration (certificate to use, protocol versions etc. If omitted, traffic between these two endpoints will be in the clear.
 9. Optional, object.
-Contains autherntication configuration for the UI to allow a user to login and view that backend
+Contains authentication configuration for the UI to allow a user to login and view that backend
     1. Required, string - the type of authentication that this 'backend' supports (bearer token, basic auth)
     2. Optional, string - depending on authentication type, UI may need to register OIDC callback urls and generate a client id/secret
     3. Optional, string - path to use for token exchange (bearer)